We have a David III 90 and a David III 110 now in stock and ready for pick or shipping!

 The hinge hooks of the beater are mounted on the loom and not on the beater uprights.
 This makes it easier to remove and replace the beater.

 The warp beam and the cloth beam have a larger diameter.
 This requires fewer revolutions to wind your warp beam and therefore less tension discrepancies in the warp threads.
 The sectional warp kit now has space for 4 bars that attach to the warp beam, instead of 3.
 This improves assembly and function.

-We have added a new cloth beam advance lever.
+A new cloth beam advance lever was added.
 It has a magnet that holds the pawl in the ratchet wheel, allowing you to advance more fabric with one movement of the handle.